SmogDr/edar_coursebook/docs/07-multivar_eda.md

-Below are four examples of bivariate data with differing degrees of
+Below are four examples of bivariate data (shown in scatterplots) with differing degrees of
 correlation: perfect, strong, moderate, and none.
 These are qualitative terms, of course; what is "moderate" to one person may be poor and unacceptable to another.
 The qualitative strength of the correlation also depends on the